-Esri's Tapestry Segmentation system provides an accurate, detailed description of America's neighborhoods.
-U.S. residential areas are divided into 67 segments based on demographic variables such as age, income, home value, occupation, household type, education, and other consumer behavior characteristics.
+Esri's Tapestry Segmentation data provides an accurate, detailed description of America's neighborhoods.
+United States residential areas are divided into 67 segments based on demographic variables such as age, income, home value, occupation, household type, education, and other consumer behavior characteristics.

-Also called a color-coded map, it displays study areas according to specific values.
-For example, it could be a map showing census tracts in different colors according to median household income.
-Light green would represent lower income, medium green would represent a higher income level, and dark green would represent the highest level.
-A map of drive times is another example of this kind of map.
+Also called a color-coded map, a thematic map displays study areas according to specific values.
+For example, it can be a map showing census tracts in different colors according to median household income, in which light green represents lower income, medium green represents a higher income level, and dark green represents the highest level.
+A map of drive times is another example of this type of map.

 A symbol or quantity that can represent any value or set of values, such as a text string or number.
 Variables may change depending on how they are used and applied.
 Variables are also known as fields, attributes, or columns.

 The vintage is the year that the demographic data represents.
 For example, a vintage of 2016 means that the data represents the year 2016.